vormplus/colorLib/readme.md

 # colorLib 2.0, A color library for Processing.

 colorLib is a library for Processing that allows you to work with colors.
+The [documentation](https://github.com/vormplus/colorLib/wiki) can be found on the wiki of this repository.

 Compiled and tested on Mac OS X 10.9.5 with Processing 2.2.1.
 The API of colorLib has changed a lot and is NOT compatible with colorLib 1.x.